Rostropovich: the artist who changed the cello forever

 All products were chosen independently by our editorial team.
 This review contains affiliate links and we may receive a commission for purchases made.
 Please read our affiliates FAQ page to find out more.

-Mstislav Rostropovich, the man who forever changed the cello
+Rostropovich: the artist who changed the cello forever

 Rostropovich was the most influential cellist of any era, a force of nature who inspired many of the 20th century’s greatest works.
 His former pupil Elizabeth Wilson recalls his extraordinary talent, eventful life and magnetic personality

-When the Polish composer Witold Lutosławski started writing his Cello Concerto in 1970, its dedicatee Mstislav (Slava) Rostropovich urged him: ‘Write without thinking about the cello.
+As both a musician and a person, the great Russian cellist Mstislav 'Slava' Rostropovich was unique.
+Among Slava's many inimitable qualities was his incredible dedication to - no, his identification with - his instrument.
+As witness his illuminating comment to the Polish composer Witold Lutosławski in 1970.
+When the latter started writing his Cello Concerto in 1970, Rostropovich - its dedicatee - urged him: ‘Write without thinking about the cello.
 I am the cello!’

 Who was Rostropovich?